OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

 Is MQTT Sparkplug B a replacement for OPC UA?

 No. They solve different problems at different layers.
 OPC UA is a semantically rich client/server framework strong on deterministic control and interoperability; Sparkplug B is a lightweight pub/sub convention strong on decoupled, firewall-friendly data distribution.
-Many architectures use both — OPC UA at the machine edge, Sparkplug on the enterprise bus.
+Many architectures use both — OPC UA at the machine edge, Sparkplug on the enterprise bus, and increasingly OPC UA FX being piloted at the control layer underneath both.

-What does Sparkplug B add to plain MQTT?
+What does Sparkplug B 3.0 certification actually verify?

 Can OPC UA run over MQTT?

 Yes.
 The OPC UA PubSub extension (2018) supports publishing dataset messages over MQTT brokers, carrying the OPC UA information model inside MQTT transport.
-This is the main convergence point between the two worlds, combining semantic richness with broker-based decoupling — though it is heavier than Sparkplug’s metric model.
+This is one convergence point between the two worlds, combining semantic richness with broker-based decoupling — though it is heavier than Sparkplug’s metric model.
+OPC UA FX is a separate, newer convergence point focused specifically on deterministic field-level exchange rather than enterprise distribution.

-OPC UA has a built-in, fine-grained model: security policies, mutual X.509 certificates, and per-message signing and encryption — powerful but operationally demanding.
-Sparkplug delegates security to MQTT: TLS for transport plus broker authentication.
-Sparkplug is simpler to stand up but only as secure as the broker’s configuration; OPC UA is stronger but harder to operate, and is frequently misconfigured by disabling security under deadline pressure.
+OPC UA has a built-in, fine-grained model: security policies, mutual X.509 certificates, and per-message signing and encryption — powerful but operationally demanding, and its most common production failure is an expired certificate nobody tracked, or SecurityPolicy#None left enabled past commissioning.
+Sparkplug delegates security to MQTT — TLS plus broker authentication — simpler to stand up but only as secure as the broker’s configuration; an under-secured broker exposes the entire namespace at once.

 Further Reading